quangsang52sh/Phylogeny_R-studio/README.md

 # Hi everyone!
-This script will help you learn how to build/construct the phylogenetic tree
+Now, I will help you learn how to build/construct the phylogenetic tree<br/> And<br/>
-# And
 how to code some simple command line for building the tree base on the tools which name's R-studio
 # Now let's do it!
 Before handshake for the job, please installing R software (link as below)